FlyAbove/python.py/README.md

 The owner of this repository is surely a human being and there might be some mistakes in any resource file

-To report an error and for information about how you can is listed [here](https://github.com/FlyAbove/python.py/security/policy)
+For information on how you can report an error to the owner of this repository is listed [here](https://github.com/FlyAbove/python.py/security/policy)

 ### ⚠ This repository is a work in progress